 A Career Pathway Certificate of Completion is an Oregon community college credential comprised of 12-44 credits that are wholly contained in an approved Associate of Applied Science (AAS) degree/option or an independent Certificate of Completion (45+ credits).
 The Career Pathway Certificate provides a state-sanctioned credential for a course of study that: 1) acknowledges a specific skill proficiency to help students qualify for a job or enhanced employment opportunities; 2) is centered on the needs of students by providing educational options; and 3) provides the flexibility to achieve specific competencies within a longer term career path.
 These certificates lead to an AAS degree - or even beyond.
-For more information see the Career Pathway Certificate of Completion webpage.

-How do Students Enroll in a Pathway?
+How do Students Enroll in a Career Pathway?